 Limited closet and storage space can be highly frustrating.
 And it’s one of those drawbacks buyers can easily overlook when they are enamored with the rest of the house.
 “Don’t buy a house without enough closet space,” the experts aver.
 “You will immediately need more.”

 But even if there seems to be adequate storage/closet space now, will there be enough for your future needs?
 Families grow, and we all accumulate a lot of stuff (stuff we keep even when we should get rid of it).
 A good way to proceed is to compare the storage with that in your former room.
 Did you have enough before?
 If you didn’t and the new house doesn’t have more, then maybe you should run.

 6. Sketchy History

-Now, this is important, and absolutely one of the things in a Bloomfield HIlls house that should make you run the other way.
+Now, this is important, and absolutely one of the things in a Metro Detroit Michigan house that should make you run the other way.
 Some of the sketchy-history issues you should keep a wary eye out for include:

 - Record of bad repairs

 Finally, about the only sure-fire way to avoid falling victim to any of these things in a Metro Detroit Michigan house that should make you run the other way is to hire a qualified local real estate agent.
 Your agent knows what to look for and can point out the warning signs.
 Let our agents help you.